mozzarellaV8/federal-firearms-licenses/regression-trees-workforce.md

 Given the high mean value of 81 FFLs in the split at **Other Services**, it might be safe to assume that Wyoming, Montana, and/or Alaska have low **Waste Management** per capita coupled with a higher **Other Services** population per capita.

-## split variables - how do they look?
+## Split Criteria Visualized

 ![rpart-01 splits](vis/eda-workforce/wf-rpart-01-12-splits.png)

-Wyoming appears to be exerting an undue influence on this split with its Mining, Oil & Gas industry population - more than twice that of North Dakota, the next state in rank.
-The split drawn at Mining, Oil & Gas (24.75) is well below the 1st quantile, median, and mean values for that distribution.
+Wyoming appears to be exerting an undue influence on this split with its **Mining, Oil & Gas** population - more than twice that of North Dakota, the next state in rank.
+The split drawn at Mining, Oil & Gas (24.75) is well below the _1st quantile, median, and mean values_ for that distribution.

 ```{R}
 summary(wf$Mining.Oil.Gas)